alanng10/class-lang/Docue/Article/Word/a.md

 Word "traverse" has meaning that is pass node link.

+Word "virtual" has meaning that is ported state.

 Word "grammar" has meaning that is language applicable way.

 Word "syntax" has meaning that is parse required text.